 Replace regexp with any Cisco IOS regular expression.
-See The regular expression is not enclosed in quotes or double-quotes, so be careful with trailing white spaces, which will be taken as part of the regular expression.
+The regular expression is not enclosed in quotes or double-quotes, so be careful with trailing white spaces, which will be taken as part of the regular expression.

 When creating regular expressions, you can use any letter or number that you want to match.
-In addition, certain keyboard characters have special meaning when used in regular expressions.
-Table C-2 lists the keyboard characters that have special meaning.
+In addition, certain keyboard characters called metacharacters have special meaning when used in regular expressions.